TurboCoder13/bulma-turbo-themes/docs/ACT-SETUP.md

 1. Check Node/Ruby version differences
 2. Run with exact versions: `node --version`, `ruby --version`
 3. Use `npm run ci:docker` for Ubuntu 24.04 environment
+4. Run with `--verbose` flag to see detailed output: `npm run test:workflows:single -- quality-ci-main.yml --verbose`

+### Workflow Not Found

+If a workflow is not found:

+1. Ensure the workflow file exists in `.github/workflows/`
+2. Check the filename matches exactly (case-sensitive)
+3. Use `act --list` to see all available workflows
+4. Verify the workflow has `push` or `pull_request` triggers (manual/schedule-only workflows are skipped)

 ## Local Test Results